Does Having a Last Will and Testament Mean You Get To Avoid Probate?

 Without a Will, the deceased’s assets will pass under a hierarchy of relatives, including a spouse, children, parents, and siblings.
 While the Will allows the decedent to specify a different outcome, the distribution still requires Probate Court oversight.

 It is highly recommended to hire a Probate Attorney for this process.
-He or she would submit all the necessary forms and guide you through this difficult and possibly long journey of settling a loved one’s estate.
+They would submit all the necessary forms and guide you through this difficult and possibly long journey of settling a loved one’s estate.

 Related Post: Connecticut Probate Process for Dummies

 The Probate Courts have jurisdiction to oversee the placement of certain assets.
-The assets under Probate Court jurisdiction include any asset owned by the decedent in his or her individual name, not assets that are owned jointly with someone else or that have a beneficiary designation.
+The assets under Probate Court jurisdiction include any asset owned by the decedent in his or her individual name.
+Excluding assets that are owned jointly with someone else or that have a beneficiary designation.

-Assets that the decedent owned jointly with another person pass automatically to that joint owner and do not pass through the decedent’s Will or require probate court involvement.
+Assets that the decedent owned jointly with another person pass automatically to that joint owner.
+They do not pass through the decedent’s Will or require probate court involvement.
 Some however are less automatic than others.

 When it comes to joint bank accounts, the decedent’s name could be easily removed from the account, with the submission of a death certificate.